 1. Physical Exercise

-German Shepherds are herding dogs.
-As a result, they have a ton of excess energy that needs to be depleted on a daily basis.
-The problem with the lack of a large enclosed backyard is they aren’t able to get the exercise themselves.
+German Shepherds are herding dogs with the mentality of a working dog.
+As such, they have a ton of excess energy that needs to be depleted on a daily basis.

 According to the American Kennel Club, these dogs need around 2 hours of exercise a day.
 Sounds like a lot to you?
-Then stay clear of these dogs.
+Then you’re probably better off with another breed.

 2. Mental Stimulation

-This is another highly important factor to consider when debating to bring a German Shepherd into the apartment.
+This is another important factor to consider if you plan to bring a German Shepherd into the apartment.

-German Shepherds are one of the most intelligent dog breeds in the world.
+German Shepherds are some of the most intelligent dog breeds in the world.
 And, they should be treated as such.
-Smart dogs need a lot of mental stimulation.
-German Shepherds are no exception.
+Smart dogs need a lot of mental stimulation and German Shepherds are no exception.

-In addition to a couple hours of physical exercise, I would suggest daily obedience training or puzzles to stimulate their minds.
+In addition to a couple hours of physical exercise, I would highly suggest daily obedience training or puzzles to stimulate their minds.
 Obedience training is great, as these dogs are fantastic workers.
-They thrive best when they have a “job” to do.
-Whether it’s herding or commands, they’ll simply thrive at it.
-Make sure to bring in the dog treats.

-Another awesome way to get some mental activities in is with dog puzzles.
+One of the best ways to provide mental stimulation is with dog puzzles.
 If you provide interactive and interesting puzzles for German Shepherds, they’ll be mentally occupied for a good amount of time.

 - Outward Hound Ottosson Dog Puzzle – Sturdy and durable puzzle that requires your GSD to unlock the puzzle in order to access his or her favorite treats!